PicholasNaridon/String-Parser/readme.md

 ]
 ```

 From the begining it seemed like some sort of recursive function would make sense, but I always seem to struggle with them so I tried to avoid it.
 Ultimately that's the route I ended up taking.
-Instead of parsing the original string into an array or an array of objects, I wound up parsing it into a single object instead.
+Instead of parsing the original string into an array or an array of objects, I wound up parsing it into a single JSON object instead.

 From there I went through and dumped out all the keys of the object, and iterated over the object using those keys.
 If the value associated with a key was equal to an empty string I just appended the key to a template literal for output.
 If the value associated with a key was equal to another object, I increased "depth" (still used for adding the dashes) and then called the same function again to iterate over the child value.